 Whenever an employer is confused between hiring one of the two people that are equally qualified, he will go for the one he likes and trusts more.
 Hence, it is clear how networking can give rise to opportunities such as referrals, partnerships, and sales, etc.

 Knowing that networking is the fuel that accelerates success, you can improve your networking skills in the following way:

-With the increasing use of internet and social media, many deem it appropriate to use these as a good way to keep in touch.
-The reality, however, is that you need to get off that computer of yours and make real time, face-to-face interactions.
+With the increasing use of the internet and social media, many deem it appropriate to use these as a good way to keep in touch.
+The reality, however, is that you need to get off that computer of yours and make real-time, face-to-face interactions.

 A “network” consists of people you know and the people they know.
 When you talk to people you know about your job search, find out who they know who can also help you with your job search.
 This is “networking.”
 Networking is the most effective way to find a job; approximately 70 percent of all jobs are found this way.
 In addition, it allows you to find out about jobs that are never advertised—the “hidden job market,” which accounts for 80 percent of all available jobs.